1922 Cincinnati Bearcats football team

 The 1922 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference during the 1922 college football season.
 In their first season under head coach George McLaren, the Bearcats compiled a 1–7–1 record (1–3–1 against conference opponents).
 Mike Palmer was the team captain.
-The team played its home games at Carson Field in Cincinnati.
+The team played home games at Carson Field in Cincinnati.